scaleway/terraform-provider-scaleway/docs/resources/iam_application.md

 In addition to all above arguments, the following attributes are exported:

+- `id` - The ID of the application.
 - `created_at` - The date and time of the creation of the application.
 - `updated_at` - The date and time of the last update of the application.
 - `editable` - Whether the application is editable.